Anupam0401/Simon-Game-JS/README.md

 How to Play:

-The goal is to repeat the notes(colour and sound sequence) Simon says(the Computer).
+The goal is to repeat the notes(colour and sound sequence)exactly same as Simon says(the Computer).

 The game starts by providing the player with a colour and the corrosponding sound to the colour out of the four available colours shown like a dice.
-The player has memorize the colour and click it in exact sequence as Simon did.
+The player has to memorize the colour and click it in exact sequence as Simon did.
 Each level proceeds by adding a note to the previous existing sequence of notes and, to advance each level, the player has to repeat the exact sequence of notes Simon has said.